 Is alcohol served onsite?
 The festival grounds are fully licensed.
 Patrons must be 19 years of age or older to purchase alcohol.
 Proof of ID is required.
 Please note that NO outside alcohol is permitted onsite and will be confiscated by security upon entry to the festival grounds.
 Security bag checks will be in place at all entrances to the festival grounds.

 When is the Opening Ceremony?
-The Opening Ceremony will kick off this year’s festival on Thursday, June 21st at 7:00pm in the Trend Micro Paddler’s Paradise tent on the beach.
+The Opening Ceremony will kick off this year’s festival on Thursday, June 21st at 7:00pm in the Paddler’s Paradise tent on the beach.
 Immediately followed by our top fundraising teams taking to the water in our Charity Challenge Cup races!

 When does the racing start?
 Races begin at approximately 8:00am on both Saturday and Sunday.
 Racing will finish around 6:00pm on Saturday and 4:00pm on Sunday.